Scientific Basis for

 Heart Disease

-This type of heart disease is characterized by the manifestation of symptoms of all the
+This type of heart disease is characterized by the

 three varieties of heart diseases related to three